cpske/ISP/assignment/week9/refactor-pizzashop.md

 2. **Extract Method** to `describe(pizza)`
    - VS Code: right click -> Refactor -> 'Extract Method'.
 Enter `describe` as the method name.
    - PyCharm: right click -> Refactor -> Extract -> Method and enter `describe` as the method name.
-   - PyCharm correctly suggests that "pizza" should be parameter, and it returns the description. (correct!)
-   - PyDev: Refactoring menu -> Extract method.
-PyDev asks you if pizza should a parameter (correct), but the new method does not return anything.
-Fix it.
-   - Update Comments (All IDE): after refactoring, move the comment line from `order_pizza` to `describe` as shown here:
+   - Update Comments: after refactoring, move the comment line from `order_pizza` to `describe` as shown here:
     ```python
-    def describe(pizza):
+    def describe(pizza) -> str:
-        # A description of the pizza such as 'small pizza with mushroom'
+        """A description of the pizza such as 'small pizza with mushroom'"""
-        description = pizza.size
+        description = ...

-        if pizza.toppings:
-            description += " pizza with "+ ", ".join(pizza.toppings)
-        else:
-            description += " plain pizza"
-        return description
+        return desciption
     ```
-    NOTE: Forgetting to update comments is a common problem in refactoring.
-Be careful.
+    NOTE: Forgetting to update comments is a common mistake in refactoring!

 3. **Move Method:** The code for `describe()` should be in the Pizza class (as explained above).
-   Select the entire `describe` function.
-Does the IDE "Refactoring" menu have a "Move Method" refactoring?
+   - Select the entire `describe` function.
+   - Does the IDE "Refactoring" menu have a "Move Method" refactoring?
-   - None of the 3 IDE do this correctly (in my tests), so I moved it manually.
+   - In my tests, none of the 3 IDE did this correctly, so I moved it manually.
-   - Select the `describe(pizza)` method in pizzashop.py and CUT it (edit -> cut).
+   - If the IDE can move `describe` to a method in `Pizza`, do it.
-   - PASTE the method into the Pizza class.
+   - If not, CUT and PASTE the code yourself.
-   - Rename the parameter name from "pizza" to "self" (Refactor -> Rename): `def describe(self)`
+   - Rename the parameter from "pizza" to "self": `def describe(self)` (Refactor -> Rename)

 4. **Rename Method:** In `pizza.py` rename `describe(self)` to `__str__(self)`.
 You should end up with this:
     ```python